Tascurator/tascurator-documents/docs/docs/modeling.md

 ## ShareHouse - シェアハウス

-The owner can register the House owned by the owner.
+The Landlord can register the ShareHouse owned by the Landlord.

 ### ShareHouse ID (Identifier)

-ShareHouse ID is the UUID.
+The ShareHouse ID is the UUID.

 ### ShareHouse Name

-The name of the share house can set and changed.
-The shareHouse has the default name when the shareHouse created without specifying the name.
+The name of the ShareHouse can be set and changed.

-Constraints：
+The ShareHouse has a default name when created without specifying one.

-- At least 1 character and no more than 15 characters.
+Constraints：ShareHouse Name must be

-- New ShareHouses are listed in ascending order.
+- at least 1 character and no more than 15 characters long.

 ### rotationCycle

-It can select Weekly or Fortnightly.
+The rotationCycle must be set to Weekly or Fortnightly.

 Constraints：